sleeds2/glamourroulette/README.md

 ## Usage

 - `/glamourroulette`, `/glamroulette`, or `/gr` - choose a random enabled glamour plate slot and apply it to your current gearset.
-- `/glamourroulette config` or `/glamourroulette settings` - toggle the configuration window.
+  - Can also be run via a button in the settings window.
-- `/glamourroulette help` - show command usage.
+- `/glamourroulette config` or `/glamourroulette settings` - toggle the settings window.
-- Use the configuration window to choose which glamour plate slots are eligible for roulette.
+- Use the settings window to choose which glamour plate slots are eligible for roulette.

 ## Requirements and limitations

-- You must be logged in on a character with a valid active gearset.
+- You must have a **valid active gearset**.
-- Glamour plates can only be applied in sanctuaries, cities, residential areas, and inns.
+- Glamour plate UI and application follows standard in-game limitations.
-- Glamour plates cannot be applied while mounted, occupied, in quest events, or in cutscenes.
+- Disable all empty glamour plates for the most seemless experience.